If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

-The portraits upon the stairway stared down at him.
-They flitted between their frames, muttering and murmuring.
+The portraits upon the stairway stared down at him, flitting between their frames, muttering and murmuring.
 The Fat Lady closed her eyes and crossed her arms.

 Where is she?
 Harry pushed Sirius’ letter further into his pocket.
 His gut twisted and turned like a barrelful of snakes.
 I could’ve read this letter twice over by now.
 She can’t still be angry at me for stopping her picking a fight with Fleur Delacour.

-The Fat Lady’s pictured swung aside and a trio of Gryffindor students stumbled out.
+The Fat Lady’s picture swung aside.
+A trio of Gryffindor students stumbled out and bustled past him.

-Harry glanced at them, then turned away.
+Harry glanced at them and turned away.
 Still no Katie.
-He sighed and tried to crush the churning in his abdomen away; it tightened like a vice.
-She fought with her friends for me, she wouldn’t just leave me alone over something as small as this.
+He sighed and tried to crush the churning in his abdomen away, but it tightened like a vice.
+She argued with her friends for me, she wouldn’t leave me alone over something as small as this.

 ‘Harry…’ Katie’s lip trembled.

 ‘Katie.’
-He clawed as bright a smile as he could over the knot in his stomach.
-‘How have you been?’
+He clawed as bright a smile as he could over the anxiety.
+‘How’ve you been?’

 Her brown eyes fixed on an empty portrait on the far side of the stairs.
 ‘Not great.’

-Her expression crumbled.
-Tears glinted in the corner of her eyes.
+Her expression crumbled, tears glinting in the corner of her eyes.
 ‘I did something very stupid,’ Katie whispered.

 ‘If it’s about what happened in the Great Hall, then it doesn’t matter,’ Harry said.
 ‘I don’t know why you were so angry with Fleur Delacour, I just didn’t want you to get yourself in trouble.’